AdobeDocs/workfront.en/help/quicksilver/maestro/access/access-overview.md

 Adobe Maestro is a new offering from Adobe Workfront.
 For more information, see [Maestro overview](../maestro-overview.md).

-At this time, all users in your organization can have access to Maestro, if a Workfront administrator enables the access for them.
+Currently, all users in your organization can have access to Maestro, if a Workfront administrator enables the access for them.

 >[!NOTE]
 >